 17. Forward-Swept Undercut

 Let’s get this straight, forward-swept hair does not necessarily equal a fringe.
-That said, a forward-swept look does bring a modern take on this haircut and could bring about the fringe’s resurgence in 2018.
-The cut offers a neat look that works best with shorter hair.
+That said, a forward-swept look does bring a modern take on this haircut.
+This offers a neat look that works best with shorter hair.
 Use a matte hair product to add some interesting texture to this look.
 If it has been a while since your last fringe, opt for consistent length across the top, you will soon learn how and if it works with your face.

 18. Layered Undercut